CCEMGroupTCD/DARTassembler/docs/doc_files/2_metalig_database.rst

 The MetaLig ligand database can be used in a variety of applications:

-   - **DART Assembler :** As a source of ligands for the DART Assembler module.
+   - **DART Assembler:** As a source of ligands for the DART Assembler module.
-   - **DART Ligand Filters :** Filter ligands based on their properties to target specific chemical spaces in the Assembler module.
+   - **DART Ligand Filters:** Filter ligands based on their properties to target specific chemical spaces in the Assembler module.
-   - **Ligand Analysis :** To analyze and explore ligands across the CSD.
+   - **Ligand Analysis:** To analyze and explore ligands across the CSD.
-   - **Ligand Property Prediction :** As a dataset for training machine learning models.
+   - **Ligand Property Prediction:** As a dataset for training machine learning models.

 .. figure:: /_static/part2/metalig/metalig_fig.png
    :width: 100%
    :align: center

+   Ligands and ligand properties in the MetaLig database.